mylittletony/mylittletony.github.io/_posts/2015-09-22-splash-page-examples.markdown

 layout: post
 title:  Splash page examples
 date:   2015-09-22
-categories: tutorials
+categories: showcase
+tags: poops
 keywords: WiFi Splash Page, WiFi Captive Portal, WiFi Welcome Page, WiFi Splash page html5, WiFi splash page example, wifi splash page template
+permalink: /community/showcase/:title.html
 ---

 <h2>What can I make with Cucumber Tony?</h2>

 Your splash page is the gateway to your Wi-Fi hotspot.
 Every guest to your Wi-Fi hotspot sees this page before they access the Internet; first impressions are everything.

 Take a look at some of the splash pages made with Cucumber Tony